-Climate change related successive years of increasing summer draughts and winter flooding has resulted in mounting concerns over the state's water resources and their management.
 Water is managed by the state Department of Ecology Water Resource program and drinking water managed by the state Department of Health.
-Local Counties control land use and development under the Growth Management Act, which stipulates that there needs to be available water for rural development to proceed; it has proceeded with the use of permit exempt well allowing up to 5000 gallons a day without metering.
-Two Washington Supreme Court decisions challenged this practice: the Swinomish decision ruled DOE couldn't amend instream flow rules to allocate more out-of-stream water; the Hirst decision ruled that local governments must protect water resources as a part of their land use planning, which restricted the use of permit exempt wells for further rural development.
+Local Counties control land use and development under the Growth Management Act, which stipulates that water must be available for rural development to proceed.
+Development has proceeded with the use of permit exempt well allowing up to 5000 gallons a day without metering.
+Two Washington Supreme Court decisions challenged this practice: the Swinomish decision ruled DOE couldn't amend in-stream flow rules to allocate more out-of-stream water; the Hirst decision ruled that local governments must protect water resources as a part of their land use planning, which restricted the use of permit exempt wells for further rural development.

-In the 2015 legislative session the League supported a bill giving property owners alternative methods to obtain water, and a bill regarding water banking best practices: both bills passed.
-In the 2016 session, the League supported bills regarding water banking transparency and a study of water storage to mitigate Skagit basin development that relied on permit exempt wells.
-In the 2017 session, the League opposed a bill to repeal the Hirst decision, and supported compromise efforts that would have given relief to homeowners while protecting tribal and senior water right holders, and instream flows.
+In the 2015 legislative session the League supported a bill giving property owners alternative methods to obtain water, and a bill regarding water banking best practices; both bills passed.
+In the 2016 session, the LWVWA supported bills regarding water banking transparency and a study of water storage to mitigate Skagit basin development that relied on permit exempt wells.
+In the 2017 session, the LWVWA opposed a bill to repeal the Hirst decision, and supported compromise efforts that would have given relief to homeowners while protecting tribal and senior water right holders, and in-stream flows.
 No compromise was reached, and the Senate decided to hold up the Capitol budget without a "Hirst fix."
+In the 2018 session, the Legislature passed the Streamflow Restoration Act that creates requirements for Water Resource Inventory Areas (WRIA) planning to maintain stream flows while proceeding with development using new permit exempt wells.
+The LWVWA did not support this bill because we did not believe the requirements will achieve the results desired for in-stream flows.